 If you haven’t already read it, this is a fine book about cultivating healthy, Gospel relationships within the Church.
 I read Ken Sande’s first edition of The Peacemaker years ago and have to say this revised and updated Third Edition is greatly improved.
 I skimmed over my highlighted copy about a month ago and was pleasantly surprised to rediscover this gem, buried among so much treasure:

 People who use escape responses [to conflict] are usually intent on “peace-faking,” or making things look good even when they are not.
 (This is especially common in the church, where people are often more concerned about the appearance of peace than the reality of peace).

 While I appreciate the emphasis on humility, I think Karina Kreminski’s take is predictably defensive and thin.
 Here’s the post: The Church Is In Post-Christian Exile – But Should We Really Respond Like It’s a War?

 The short answer to the question she poses in the title of her essay is, Yes.
 If we take Jesus and the apostles at their word, standing on the shoulders of the prophets and patriarchs, we are in a war.
 The Bible uses colorful language, simile, metaphor, and other figures of speech to describe or illustrate the Christian life.
-Jesus followers are both in exile and at war.
-Under the Old Covenant, literal exile and war went hand in hand.… Read the rest
+Jesus followers are both in exile and at war. … Read the rest

 Have you ever noticed how one-sided your relationship with God is?
 You would almost get the impression that it’s all about Him.
 I was thinking about this today and, as it turns out, it’s probably more accurate to speak of His relationship with me.
 Consider this: